 - The indexers are streaming copies of their data to other indexers.

-- The master node, while it doesn't participate in any data streaming, coordinates a range of activities involving the search peers and the search head.
+- The manager node, while it doesn't participate in any data streaming, coordinates a range of activities involving the search peers and the search head.

 Multisite indexer clusters